Federal Government Utility Stores Privatization

 What will happen to the employees of closed stores?

-Permanent employees will be shifted to a surplus pool, but contract and daily wage employees will lose their jobs.
+The government will transfer permanent employees to a surplus pool, while contract and daily wage employees will lose their jobs during the privatization process.

 How much financial improvement is expected from this decision?